-- A. Landscaping and Screening.
-Section 18.4.4.030 establishes design standards for landscaping and screening, and applies to residential, commercial, and manufacturing developments that are subject to chapter 18.5.2 Site Design Review. - B. Recycling and Refuse.
+A. Landscaping and Screening.
+Section 18.4.4.030 establishes design standards for landscaping and screening, and applies to residential, commercial, and manufacturing developments that are subject to chapter 18.5.2 Site Design Review.

+- B. Recycling and Refuse.
 Section 18.4.4.040 establishes design standards for recycle and refuse disposal areas, and applies to residential, commercial, and manufacturing developments that are subject to chapter 18.5.2 Site Design Review. - C. Outdoor Lighting.
 Section 18.4.4.050 establishes standards for outdoor lighting, and applies to all new outdoor lighting installed or replaced after [effective date]. - D. Fences and Walls.
 Section 18.4.4.060 establishes design standards for fences and walls.
 This section applies where a fence or wall is erected, extended, or otherwise altered; it also applies to hedges and screen planting and situations where this ordinance requires screening or buffering. - E. Open Space.
-Section 18.4.4.070 establishes area requirements and design standards for open space, and applies to residential developments that are subject to chapter 18.5.2 Site Design Review, chapter 18.3.9 Performance Standards Option and PSO Overlay, or require approvals under both chapter 18.5.2 Site Design Review and chapter 18.3.9 Performance Standards Option and PSO Overlay. - EF.
+Section 18.4.4.070 establishes standards for open space, and applies to residential developments that are subject to chapter 18.5.2 Site Design Review and/or 18.3.9 Performance Standards Option and PSO Overlay.
+Certain sections of this ordinance require common and/or private open space as part of review under chapter 18.5.2.
+Site Design Review or chapter 18.3.9 Performance Standards Option and PSO Overlay.
+Certain other sections allow common open space to be provided in order to obtain density bonuses.
+All those section reference 18.4.4.070, which establishes standards for common and private open space. - EF.
 Exceptions and Variances.
 Requests to depart from the landscaping and screening requirements in section 18.4.4.030, recycling and refuse requirements in 18.4.4.040, and outdoor lighting in section 18.4.4.050 are subject to subsection 18.5.2.050.E Exception to the Site Development and Design Standards.
-Requests to depart from the fence and wall requirements in section 18.4.4.060 are subject to chapter 18.5.5 Variances.

-SECTION 5.
-Section 18.4.4.070 Open Space [Landscaping, Lighting, and Screening] is added to the Ashland Land Use Ordinance as follows.

-18.4.4.070 Open Space

-A. Required Area.
-Table 18.4.4.070.A contains the minimum required area for open space.
+Requests to depart from the fence and wall requirements in section 18.4.4.060 are subject to chapter 18.5.5 Variances. - SECTION 6.
+Section 18.4.4.070 Open Space [Landscaping, Lighting, and Screening] is added to the Ashland Land Use Ordinance as follows. - 3 | 18.4.4.070 Open Space - A. Required Area.
+Table 18.4.4.070.A contains the minimum areas when common or private open space is required by this ordinance.
 See definition of open space in part 18-6.